MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/try-remote-assist.md

 With the license-free 90-day free trial, each user must download Dynamics 365 Remote Assist in the appropriate app store to start the trial.

+This license-free 90 day free trial only grants access to the client application.
+Additional Remote Assist functionality through the D365 Remote Assist Solution (Asset Capture, One Time Calling, Calls Dashboard, etc.) are not included and require additional licensing.

 ### Steps for HoloLens and HoloLens 2
 1. Go to the **Start** menu and then select **Microsoft Store**.
 2. Search for and download **Dynamics 365 Remote Assist** and launch the app.